Acropolis Entrance ✨

 No. The Acropolis enforces a strict no-re-entry policy.
 Once you exit through either gate, your ticket cannot be used to enter again.
 Complete your entire visit – including rest breaks and photos – before stepping outside the perimeter.

-Large backpacks and luggage, sharp objects, camera tripods, extended selfie sticks, and drones are not permitted.
+Visitors are kindly requested not to bring large backpacks, luggage, strollers, food, or drinks other than plain water.
+Prohibited items also include sharp objects, camera tripods, extended selfie sticks, and drones.
+All museum visitors must pass through airport-style scanners, and large bags are prohibited.
 Small bags are allowed after X-ray screening.
 Free lockers are available near both entrances for oversized items.